top of page

-One of the biggest worries family or friends have is that broaching the subject of the suspected abuse will exacerbate the problem with disastrous effects.
+One of the biggest worries family or friends have is broaching the subject of the suspected abuse will exacerbate the problem with disastrous effects.

 However, this could be a productive conversation as your family member/friend has not realised the abuse has escalated to the level of affecting their behaviour or is causing problems.